History made: Trevor Lawrence is Clemson's first No. 1 NFL Draft pick

 "It's pretty surreal.
 Obviously this has been the dream for the past few years," Lawrence said.
 "And like I've said before, I didn't even dream this as a kid.
 Really special and having all the people I care about here and watch -- it's really hard to explain honestly.
 I was super-nervous before and so excited to be a part of the Jacksonville community...I'm super-excited to get down to Jacksonville and be with you guys.
 I'm ready to get to work."

-Lawrence marks the 14th first-round selection under Dabo Swinney -- and a sixth in the last three drafts (with possibly another to come Thursday with Travis Etienne).
+Lawrence marks the 14th first-round selection under Dabo Swinney -- and a sixth in the last three drafts (college and now pro teammate Travis Etienne was the seventh later in the night).

 “The Jaguars are getting a winner, capital W-I-N-N-E-R, WINNER,” Clemson coach Dabo Swinney said in a school news release.
 “They’re getting a great human being, great leader and a highly skilled football player.”